shaunsaker/the-shell/README.md

 2. Once your Stripe webhook is created, copy the Signing secret.

-3. Grab your [test Stripe API key](https://dashboard.stripe.com/test/apikeys) (Secret key).

-4. Add the secrets to `./packages/functions/.env.staging`.
+3. Add the secrets to `./packages/functions/.env.staging`.

 ---